Measurement and Reduction of Drag Force for Optimizing Performance

 -

-Movement of Blood Through Blood Vessels
+Movement of Blood Through Blood Vessels:

 Blood Flow Resistance: Drag force plays an important role in flow rate of blood through blood vessels.
 This is important to know, particularly about blood pressure, blood flow and cardiovascular physiology in general.